iAbrar/linux-server/README.md

 4. Install git
    - Install Git using `sudo apt-get install git`

+5. Clone and setup your Item Catalog project from the Github repository you created earlier in this Nanodegree program.
    - Move to the /var/www directory by `cd /var/www`
    - Create the application directory `sudo mkdir catalog`
    - Move inside the directory using `cd catalog`